bgerrard5392/Kickstarter-analysis-Brian-Gerrard/README.md

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?

 This data set included several Kickstarter projects whose campaigns were still live during my analysis.
 Since I am unable to determine if a live campaign is a success or failure this poses a limitation within the dataset.

 - What are some other possible tables and/or graphs that we could create?

+## Data Dictionary
+This is a table of the fields and key terms I used to conduct my analyses.
 ![Data Dictionary](https://user-images.githubusercontent.com/75700317/107574818-1b8abc00-6bbd-11eb-9a8f-89f50208ad8a.JPG)